translationalneuromodeling/tapas/h2gf/README.md

 posterior = tapas_h2g_example();
 ```

-### The example script
+## An example script
 The h2gf package works out of the box with HGF models.
 The three main
 inputs of the model are subjects' data, an hgf structure defining the
 model, and a structure defining the parameters of the sampler.
+In this
+section we explain the sample script `tapas/h2gf/tapas_h2gf_example.m`.

+### Model

 The first part of this function sets up the model
 ```matlab